TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscopingques-connectivityissuesaccessservicesrunningintheprivatecloud.md

             "visibility": "null",
             "order": 1,
             "controlType": "dropdown",
-            "displayLabel": "Where is the source machine located?", "watermarkText": "Choose a topology",
+            "displayLabel": "What is the topology?",
+            "watermarkText": "Choose a topology",
             "dropdownOptions": [
                 {